 South African retailer Pick n Pay reports higher annual earnings

-JOHANNESBURG, May 17 (Reuters) - South African grocery retailer Pick n Pay PIKJ.J on Tuesday reported a 14.5% rise in annual earnings despite estimating lost sales worth about 2.7 billion rand ($167.88 million) due to last year's civil unrest in the country and liquor sale restrictions.
+JOHANNESBURG, May 17 (Reuters) - South African grocery retailer Pick n Pay PIKJ.J reported a 14.5% rise in annual earnings on Tuesday, despite losing about 2.7 billion rand ($168 million) in estimated sales from last year's civil unrest in the country and liquor sale restrictions.

-The company said its headline earnings per share, the main profit measure in South Africa, rose to 262.59 cents for the year ended Feb.
-27, up from 229.31 in the comparable period in 2021.
+Headline earnings per share, the main profit measure in South Africa, came in at 262.59 cents for the year ended Feb.
+27, compared with 229.31 cents in the previous comparable period.

+Group turnover increased by 5.2% to 97.9 billion rand, as cash-strapped shoppers sought value offered by Pick n Pay value and Boxer supermarkets.

+Its clothing business also contributed to growth with sales rising by 21%, gaining market share for a fourth consecutive year, while the relaunch of its on-demand grocery delivery service delivered growth of more than 300% since August 2021.

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))